 For too long, COVID-19 has kept children from doing the things they love.
 The best way to keep your child healthy and safe is to get them vaccinated.
-Getting your child vaccinated helps keep them in school, sports, and other activities.
-Children who are fully vaccinated do not have to stay home (quarantine) if they are exposed to someone who has COVID-19.
+Getting your child vaccinated helps keep them in school, sports, childcare, and other activities.
+Children who have received all recommended COVID-19 shots, including any booster dose(s) when eligible, do not have to stay home (quarantine) if they are exposed to someone who has COVID-19.
 They also do not have to get tested as often.
-Vaccination helps protect children and the people around them.

 This process is called a clinical trial and all authorized vaccines have gone through it.
 Only vaccines shown to be safe and effective are authorized to be used.

 In the clinical trials for children ages 5-11 years:

 The vaccines for children and teens were found to be safe and getting two doses of the vaccine provided very good protection from COVID-19.

 The Pfizer vaccine for 5-11 year olds was determined to be 90.7% effective against symptomatic COVID-19 disease.
 This is similar to the effectiveness for people age 12 and older.

 Common mild side effects were found less in the 5-11 year-olds in the trial compared to 16-25 year-olds.

 The clinical trials for the Pfizer vaccine for 5-11 year olds did not have any reports of these rare side effects: myocarditis (inflammation of the heart muscle), pericarditis (inflammation of the lining outside the heart), or anaphylaxis (an allergic reaction).

 The Pfizer vaccine that children age 5-11 receive is a smaller dose to meet the unique needs of younger children.

 If you have questions about vaccines, your pediatrician or family physician can be an excellent source of information.